rnath9/burger-clicker/INSTALL.md

 Paste this line in terminal:

-opam install dune graphics camlimages conf-libpng
+opam install raylib

-Then, in the top-level, run the following line:
-  #require "graphics";;
-If graphics does not still work, try the following line:
-  #load "graphics.cma";;

 After running these lines in the terminal, you should be able to "dune build" the project and type the command "make play" to run the game.

+For both Mac and Windows, if the program still isn't runnable, you may need to run eval $(opam env) to ensure that you are properly activating the switch.